blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/CIELAB.md

 $a^*$ and $b^*$ - the four [[Unique Colours]] of human vision: red, green, blue and yellow.

 CIELAB produces colours that are more perceptually linear than other colour spaces.

+The $a^*$ and $b^*$ values are unbounded, and can easily exceed $\pm$ 150 to cover the entire colour gamut.
+But software implementations often trim the values.
+For example, in integer math, a range of -128 to 127 is chosen.